KTStephano/ktstephano.github.io/rendering/stratusgfx/svsm.md

 In the following gif the lower left shows the first memory pool as it pulls pages from the free list or adds them back.
 Black = unallocated.

-Each implementation will need to decide how to deal with the case of a memory pool running out of memory during a given frame.
-It's possible that more pages will be requested than a single memory pool can handle.
-One approach would be to trigger a page fault like normal, but the CPU could then allocate a whole new block to pull memory from.
-Another approach would be to evict pages corresponding to coarser cascades and prioritize putting them in the cascades closer to the camera.

-The decision for when to evict a page from the cache is also configurable.
-The page table has enough bits to count to 15 frames as a delay for evicting a page from the cache, but by default it marks pages free as soon as they are no longer required for a given frame (no delay).
-One reason to keep them around a longer even when not directly visible is if they are requested by a postprocessing effect.
-In that situation it is a good idea to only keep the lowest resolution version of the data that the post processing effect needs while freeing other levels.

 ### Hardware/API Sparse Memory

 OpenGL, Vulkan and DirectX all have dedicated API support for hardware sparse memory allocation.